 3-4 Food Guide Servings

-– Vitamin D is important!
-Drink skim, 1% or 2% milk, or fortified soymilk.
+– Vitamin D remains important for bones.
+The guide suggests skim, 1 percent, or 2 percent milk, or fortified soymilk.

 – Alternatives can include low fat cheese and yogurt.